Most COVID-19 cases in Massachusetts outbreak among vaccinated, says CDC | Health

 Most COVID-19 cases in Massachusetts outbreak among vaccinated, says CDC

-Three quarters of people infected with COVID-19 at public events in a Massachusetts town were fully vaccinated, a study by the U.S. Centers for Disease Control and Prevention (CDC) showed.
-Multiple events in the town in Barnstable county, Massachusetts had attracted thousands of tourists from across the country.
-The study identified 469 people with COVID-19, 74% of whom were fully vaccinated, following the large gatherings.
+The outbreak occurred in Provincetown on Cape Cod, according to Barnstable County health authorities.
+The CDC study found vaccinated individuals had a similar amount of virus presence as the unvaccinated, suggesting that, unlike with other variants, vaccinated people infected with the Delta variant could transmit the virus, the CDC said.

-Three quarters of people infected with COVID-19 at public events in a Massachusetts town were fully vaccinated, a study by the U.S. Centers for Disease Control and Prevention (CDC) showed.
-The study, published on Friday without naming the town, suggested the Delta variant of the virus was highly contagious.
+Three-quarters of people infected with COVID-19 at July public events in a town on Cape Cod in Massachusetts were fully vaccinated, a study by the U.S. Centers for Disease Control and Prevention (CDC) showed.
+The study, published on Friday, suggested the Delta variant of the virus was highly contagious.
+The outbreak occurred in Provincetown on Cape Cod, according to Barnstable County health authorities.

-Vaccinated individuals had received one of the three available shots made by Pfizer and BioNTech, Moderna or Johnson & Johnson, the data showed.
-A separate CDC internal document, first reported by the Washington Post, described the Delta variant as being as transmissible as chickenpox and cautioned it could cause severe disease.

-The new study's authors recommended local health authorities consider requiring masks in indoor public settings regardless of vaccination status or the number of cases in the community.
-Multiple events in the town in Barnstable county, Massachusetts had attracted thousands of tourists from across the country.
+The study's authors recommended local health authorities consider requiring masks in indoor public settings regardless of vaccination status or the number of cases in the community.
+The CDC said that people with COVID-19 reported having been at densely packed indoor and outdoor events including bars, restaurants, guest houses and rental homes.

-The study identified 469 people with COVID-19, 74% of whom were fully vaccinated, following the large gatherings.
-Testing identified the Delta variant in 90% of virus specimens from 133 people.

 ALSO READ